thomasvdj/pysizeunfolder/README.md

 ```

 ## Documentation
 For now the documentation consists of the code examples as above (and in the examples folder).
-Each function is documented using docstrings, which can be found in the source code.
+Each function in this library is also documented using docstrings, which can be found in the source code.